TehMuffinMoo/ibPS/docs/NIOS/Tools/Copy-NIOSDTCToBloxOne.md

 ## PARAMETERS

 ### -NIOSLBDN
-The LBDN Name within NIOS that you would like to migrate to BloxOne DDI.
+The LBDN Name within NIOS that you would like to migrate to Universal DDI DDI.

 ```yaml
 Type: Object